 Dr. J. Marion Sims is not our hero.
 There are many African American and Puerto Rican women and men who have made great medical and scientific contributions that have benefitted our community—Daniel Hale Williams, Charles Drew, Ramón Emeterio Betances, Helen Rodriguez-Trias, or Rebecca Lee Crumpler, to name a few.
 These are the s/heroes we would prefer our children learn about as they stroll in Central Park, confident in the understanding that Black Lives Matter.

-We hope that you will join East Harlem Preservation and over 500 people who have endorsed our campaign to urge the Parks Department to remove the Sims statue.
-Now, more than ever, as the nation undergoes the erosion of our fundamental rights, it is imperative that New York City stand firm in its commitment to honor and defend its citizens with this symbolic gesture.
+We hope that you will join over 800 people who have endorsed our campaign to urge the Parks Department to remove the Sims statue.
+Now, more than ever, as the nation undergoes the erosion of our fundamental rights, it is imperative that New York City stand firm in its commitment to honor and defend its residents with this simple gesture.

-- Letter In Support of the Removal of the Dr. J. Marion Sims Statue – Dr. Andrés Torres, March 17, 2017
+- Letter In Support of the Removal of the Dr. J. Marion Sims Statue – Dr. Andrés Torres (Lehman College Dept. of Latin American, Latino and Puerto Rican Studies), March 17, 2017

-- Letter to the NYC Department of Parks and Recreation Regarding the Removal of the Dr. J. Marion Sims Statue – Iris Morales, March 15, 2017
+- Letter to the NYC Department of Parks and Recreation Regarding the Removal of the Dr. J. Marion Sims Statue – Iris Morales (Author/Filmmaker), March 15, 2017

-- Letter to the NYC Department of Parks and Recreation Regarding the Removal of the Dr. J. Marion Sims Statue – Raymond Ramirez, March 15, 2017
+- Letter to the NYC Department of Parks and Recreation Regarding the Removal of the Dr. J. Marion Sims Statue – Raymond Ramirez (Founder of The Lyric Lab), March 15, 2017

 - “Speak Out in Solidarity For the Reproductive Rights of Women of Color” to Air on MNN 12/21, 12/24, and 12/27 – EHP, December 20, 2016